physical therapy for ankle sprains

 What are Lateral Ankle Sprains?

-Lateral ankle sprains occur when the outside of the ankle is stressed .
+Lateral ankle sprains occur when the outside of the ankle is stressed.
 This usually occurs when the ankle is forcefully turned inward.
 This can happen when stepping on an uneven surface or landing awkwardly after jumping.
-The lateral ankle sprain typically occurs with stress to 1 of the 3 ligaments that stabilize the outside of the ankle.
-Depending on whether the foot is up (dorsiflexed), neutral, or down (plantarflexed) different parts of lateral ankle ligaments can be injured.
+Lateral sprains typically occur with stress to 1 of the 3 ligaments that stabilize the outside of the ankle.

-How does a Physical Therapist Diagnose a Lateral Ankle Sprain?
+How Do Physical Therapists Diagnose a Lateral Ankle Sprain?

 How are Ankle Sprains Treated?

-How do you Know you are Ready to Return to Sports?
+How to Know You Are Ready to Return to Sports?

 Receive the "The Movement": A Weekly Email Newsletter to Help You Move Without Pain